621brucewoods/mental-health-predictor/README.md

 # 🧠 Mental Health Disorder Prediction System

 ## 📌 Project Overview
 This project is designed to assist counselors and patients in identifying potential mental health disorders based on selected symptoms.
 The system uses a Machine Learning model trained in Python (Jupyter Notebook) to predict mental health conditions and provide recommendations.
-The web interface is built using JavaScript and CSS to deliver a seamless user experience.

 ---

 ## 🎯 Key Features
 - **Machine Learning Model**: Trained using Python in Jupyter Notebook to predict mental disorders.
-- **User-Friendly Web Interface**: Developed using JavaScript and CSS for interactivity.
 - **Counselor & Patient Guidance**: Provides advice and suggested actions based on predictions.
 - **Dynamic Predictions**: Users input symptoms, and the system predicts possible disorders with recommendations.